1991 VG

 1991 VG is a very small near-Earth object of the Apollo group, approximately 5–12 m in diameter.
 It was first observed by American astronomer James Scotti on 6 November 1991, using the Spacewatch telescope on Kitt Peak National Observatory near Tucson, Arizona, in the United States.
 On 6 December 1991 it passed about 369635 km from the Moon.
 The asteroid then went unobserved from April 1992 until it was recovered by Paranal Observatory in May 2017.
 It was removed from the Sentry Risk Table on 1 June 2017.

-Earth-like orbit
+Discovery and observations

+On 6 November 1991, Scotti discovered a faint object which was designated 1991 VG soon after discovery.